Supersenses Privacy Policy

 VIII.
 International Data Transfers

 We operate globally.
 Personal data may be transferred to, stored in, and processed in the United States or other jurisdictions where privacy laws may differ.
-We use Standard Contractual Clauses, adequacy decisions, and other legally recognized safeguards to protect transferred data.
+We use Standard Contractual Clauses, adequacy decisions, data transfer agreements, Binding Corporate Rules (where applicable), and other safeguards to protect transfers.

-For users in the UK and EU, our legal bases include performance of a contract, legitimate interests, and, where required for any special category processing, explicit consent.
-Cross-border transfers use recognized mechanisms under UK GDPR/EU GDPR.
+For users in the UK and EU, our legal bases include performance of a contract, legitimate interests, and explicit consent for special category data (e.g., health/sensory).
+Countries receiving data may not offer equivalent protection; by using Services, you consent to such transfers.

 IX.
 Your Rights

-Depending on your jurisdiction, you may have rights to:
+Depending on your jurisdiction (e.g., under CCPA, Oregon law, GDPR), you may have rights to:

 • Access, correct, or delete personal information